alan-turing-institute/rds-course/coursebook/modules/m2/2-02-03-FeatureEngineering.md

 ### Converting Units

-Despite the name, the `weightkg` column is in units of 100 grams, or tenths of a kilogram:
+Despite the name, the `weightkg` column is in units of 100 grams (tenths of a kilogram):

 ```python
 df["weightkg"].describe()